FREE MARKET VENTURES INVESTOR EDUCATION

 -

-This course covers the basics of how to determine the value of a company based on the teachings of Warren Buffett, Charlie Munger, and Mohnish Pabrai.
-With focus on understanding a business, its management, and its financial performance, this course will show you how to calculate a reasonable stock price you should be willing to pay.
-Introduction to Business Valuation is the foundation on which the other investing and options courses in the FML catalogue rest.
+This session covers the basics of how to determine the value of a company based on the teachings of Warren Buffett, Charlie Munger, and Mohnish Pabrai.
+With focus on understanding a business, its management, and its financial performance, this session will show you how to calculate a reasonable stock price you should be willing to pay.
+Introduction to Business Valuation is the foundation on which the other investing and options sessions in the FML catalogue rest.

 -